Table of Contents

 Shifting to a restorative approach to student behavior incidents.

-Provide PD to addresses how challenging behaviors will be met with a restorative approach by teachers, support staff, and administrators as needed, requiring students to reflect, have empathy, and take action to make things right.
+Provide PD to address how challenging behaviors will be met with a restorative approach by teachers, support staff, and administrators as needed, requiring students to reflect, have empathy, and take action to make things right.
 Partner with parents as appropriate.

 What resources (Schedule, Space, Money, Processes, Individuals) are necessary to support these strategies?